-- 10.1 The legal and policy implications of the project as a whole are set out in report B317. - 10.2 The decision to approve the current capital funding allocation is deemed to be urgent, and exempt from call-in, under rule 15.4 of the Council's Overview & Scrutiny Procedure Rules of the Council's Constitution for the reasons explained in Section 5 above. - 10.3 Should Cabinet recommend funding the enhanced generating capacity, the decision would be subject to approval by Full Council. - 10.4 As previously stated, all of the schemes remain subject to the outcome of structural surveys and negotiation of planning and other permissions.
+- 10.1 The legal and policy implications of the project as a whole are set out in report B317. - 10.2 This decision is deemed to be urgent, and exempt from call-in, under rule 15.4 of the Council's Overview & Scrutiny Procedure Rules of the Council's Constitution for the reasons explained in Section 5 above.